 The effects were seen as early as June, as Cerberus Capital Partners had difficulty borrowing the $12 billion needed to buy the Chrysler Group.
 It got the financing, but at less beneficial terms than it had thought.
 The lack of credit for buyouts hurt other deals, and the industry faced challenging times.

-The Great Recession and a Strong Rebound
+The Great Recession, a Strong Rebound, and Slowing Growth

 During the Great Recession (defined by the federal government as beginning in December 2007 and ending in June 2009), capital dried up, fund exits decreased (there were only 468 in the U.S. in 2008—compared to 1,213 in 2016, although the number of exits dipped in 2017).

 When the Great Recession ended in June 2009, the private equity industry began to rebound.
 The following statistics spotlight the strength of the rebound, which lasted approximately 12 years until deal flow and fundraising slowed in the early 2020s.